 Let’s say you notice the bulk of your parts customers are:

-- Buying habits include auto parts and accessories purchases within the last year
+- Have buying habits that include auto parts and accessories purchased within the last year.

 How can you use this information to your advantage when creating and serving social media content?

 - When creating social media posts/ads, narrow your audience reach to specifically target people that match your target audience.

 - Post content during a time when they are most active (this might take a few test runs to get right).

 - Post content that features desired products to appeal to your target audience’s needs.